nixworks/public/news/2009/10/9/README.md

 ##### Wallace Souza
 ### [ Wallace Souza, the former Brazilian state legislator and host of "Canal Livre" who faces accusations of drug trafficking and murder, surrenders to police after being a fugitive for four days. ](/news/2009/10/9/wallace-souza-the-former-brazilian-state-legislator-and-host-of-canal-livre-who-faces-accusations-of-drug-trafficking-and-murder-surren.md)
-_Context: Canal Livre, Wallace Souza, Brazil_
+_Context: Brazil, Canal Livre, Wallace Souza_

 ##### India
 ### [ India plans a new offensive against Maoist Naxalite rebels active in parts of the country. ](/news/2009/10/9/india-plans-a-new-offensive-against-maoist-naxalite-rebels-active-in-parts-of-the-country.md)
-_Context: Maoist, Naxalite, India_
+_Context: Naxalite, India, Maoist_

 ##### Pakistan
 ### [ A suspected suicide car-bomber kills 49 people in the Pakistani city of Peshawar in an attack that the government said underscored the need for an all-out offensive against the Pakistani Taliban. ](/news/2009/10/9/a-suspected-suicide-car-bomber-kills-49-people-in-the-pakistani-city-of-peshawar-in-an-attack-that-the-government-said-underscored-the-need.md)